gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`SetChannelByNameConfirmation`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#SetChannelByNameConfirmation)
 * [`SetChannelByNameRequest`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#SetChannelByNameRequest)

-### TVChannelObject {#TVChannelObject}
+### TVChannelInfoObject {#TVChannelInfoObject}
 An object containing a number of TV channel.
-It is used to define a TV channel or a number of TV channel before and after change.
+It contains a TV channel or a number of TV channel before and after change.
 The value is expressed as a number.

 #### Object field
 | Field name       | Type    | Field description                     | Required |